ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 - Sentiment Classification ($N$-1): Modelling multiple inputs to a classification output.
 For example, reading tweets and classifying the sentiment as positive or negative.
 - Image Captioning (1-$N$): Modelling one input to a few outputs.
 For example, writing the description for an image.
 - Machine Translation ($N$-$M$): Mapping many inputs to many outputs.
 For example, translating one language to another.
-However, we can't take adf
+However, we can't take advantage of sequential time steps this way.